llmrb/llm/README.md

 #### Multimodal

-It is generally a given that an LLM will understand text but they can also understand and generate other types of media as well: audio, images, video, and even URLs.
-The object given as a prompt in llm.rb can be a string to represent text, a URI object to represent a URL, an LLM::Response object to represent a file stored with the LLM, and so on.
-These are objects you can throw at the prompt and have them be understood automatically.
+While LLMs inherently understand text, they can also process and generate other types of media such as audio, images, video, and even URLs.
+To provide these multimodal inputs to the LLM, llm.rb uses explicit tagging methods on the `LLM::Bot` instance.

-A prompt can also have multiple parts, and in that case, an array is given as a prompt.
-Each element is considered to be part of the prompt:
+These methods wrap your input into a special `LLM::Object`, clearly indicating its type and intent to the underlying LLM provider.

+For instance, to specify an image URL, you would use `bot.image_url`.
+For a local file, `bot.local_file`.
+For an already uploaded file managed by the LLM provider's Files API, `bot.remote_file`.
+This approach ensures clarity and allows llm.rb to correctly format the input for each provider's specific requirements.

+An array can be used for a prompt with multiple parts, where each element contributes to the overall input:

 ```ruby
 #!/usr/bin/env ruby